-EOIO 3: NARES and other development actors in five LMICs systematically adopt participatory, multi-disciplinary approaches that make research more impactful, relevant to local agri-food systems contexts and smallholder needs, and sustainable through local actor take-up, to be followed by NARES entrenching best practices in participatory, multi-disciplinary research as a systemic norm.
+EOIO 3: NARES and other development actors in five LMICs systematically adopt participatory, multidisciplinary approaches that make research more impactful, relevant to local agrifood systems contexts and smallholder needs, and sustainable through local actor take-up, to be followed by NARES entrenching best practices in participatory, multidisciplinary research as a systemic norm.

 NATURE+ forged cross-country partnerships with leading development actors and national agricultural research and extension systems (NARES) in the target countries.
-In all countries, the Initiative worked with the NARS, including Agrosavia in Colombia, KALRO in Kenya, INERA in Burkina Faso, VAAS in Vietnam and ICAR in India.
+In all countries, the Initiative worked with the NARS, including Agrosavia in Colombia, KALRO in Kenya, INERA in Burkina Faso, VAAS in Viet Nam and ICAR in India.
 As co-implementers of a number of activities, these centers were involved in participatory activities, including the use of citizen science tools.
-In addition, the Initiative also partnered with other relevant development partners, including UNDP, the National Museums of Kenya, Slow Food, Mani Tese (an Italian NGO), IUCN, GEF, and WWF, among others on different aspects of the initiative.
+In addition, the Initiative also partnered with other relevant development partners, including UNDP, the National Museums of Kenya, Slow Food, Mani Tese (an Italian NGO), IUCN, GEF, and WWF, among others on different aspects of the Initiative.

-EOIO 4: National and subnational policymakers in five LMICs acknowledge that true cost accounting should and will be applied to agri-food systems (AFS) related policy formation, followed by realignment of economic incentive schemes and policy by policy actors to account for the true cost of food.
+EOIO 4: National and subnational policymakers in five LMICs acknowledge that true cost accounting should and will be applied to agrifood systems (AFS) related policy formation, followed by realignment of economic incentive schemes and policy by policy actors to account for the true cost of food.

-NATURE+ collected true cost accounting data and discussed results with stakeholders in Kenya and Vietnam.
-These included the Vietnamese Academy of Agricultural Sciences and several government departments in Vietnam, and several departments from the County Governments of Kisumu and Vihiga in Kenya as well as the State Department for Gender and Affirmative Action and the Intersectoral Forum on Agrobiodiversity and Agroecology.
+NATURE+ collected true cost accounting data and discussed results with stakeholders in Kenya and Viet Nam.
+These included the Vietnamese Academy of Agricultural Sciences and several government departments in Viet Nam, and several departments from the County Governments of Kisumu and Vihiga in Kenya as well as the State Department for Gender and Affirmative Action and the Intersectoral Forum on Agrobiodiversity and Agroecology.
 In addition, researchers worked closely with True Cost Accounting (TCA) Accelerator, True Price, and Rockefeller Foundation to present a session on TCA at Sixteenth Meeting of the Conference of the Parties to the Convention on Biological Diversity (COP 16) in Cali, Colombia.
 NATURE+ was approached by the World Bank to present a seminar on true cost accounting for the "Biodiversity and Agriculture" webinar series.
 NATURE+ was very active in engaging with policymakers.
 Notably, the Initiative engaged on seed policy development in Kenya to facilitate the use of agrobiodiversity and contributed to building business cases for community seed banks.
 The Initiative contributed to the development of an Agroecology Policy in Vihiga County, in Kenya.
-In Vietnam, NATURE+ is part of the government's food system transformation strategy.
+In Viet Nam, NATURE+ is part of the government's food system transformation strategy.

-EOIO 5: Public and private investment actors use NATURE+ evidence, tools, and methodologies to gain a better understanding of the business case for nature-positive solutions, to be followed by investment actors being assisted to reorient investment streams towards participatory action research (PAR), innovation development, piloting, and scaling of nature-positive solutions
+EOIO 5: Public and private investment actors use NATURE+ evidence, tools, and methodologies to gain a better understanding of the business case for nature-positive solutions, to be followed by investment actors being assisted to reorient investment streams toward participatory action research (PAR), innovation development, piloting, and scaling of nature-positive solutions

 NATURE+ innovations and participatory models attracted the attention of new partners and countries, fostering collaborations and funding commitments, namely from UNEP and the World Bank, which provided funds for assessing the effectiveness of NATURE+ practices, including the positive impacts of agriculture on biodiversity based on NATURE+ approaches.
 In addition, the Initiative's designated funds grew each year, demonstrating donors' interest in supporting nature-positive research and implementation.